mingwiki/clock-navigation/README.md

 - Nicer clock
 - Snowjs, a very cool falling snow animation
 - Make it default to use Google
-- Exchange searchDelimiter and clock Delimiter
+- Exchange searchDelimiter and clockDelimiter
 ## Usage

 - Press `?` or click on the clock to enter nav.